Francis Lovett Carter-Cotton

-Francis Lovett Carter-Cotton (October 11, 1843 - November 20, 1919) was a Canadian newspaperman, politician, and businessman.
-He served as a BC MLA from 1890 to 1900 and from 1903 to 1916.
+Francis Lovett Carter-Cotton (October 11, 1843 - November 20, 1919), born Francis Lovett Cotton, was an English-born Canadian newspaperman, politician, and businessman.
+He served as a member of the Legislative Assembly of British Columbia from 1890 to 1900 and from 1903 to 1916, notably serving as the Minister of Finance.
+He was also, secretly, the Baron of Saxe-Coburg and Gotha, a title granted by the Duke of Germany in 1912.